 Seth: It’s perfect.

 But honestly, you just don’t see a lot of recipes or a lot of time devoted to pears on cooking shows or blogs.
 I decided to tackle the pear and see what creative ways I could use them.
 Personally, I love them.
 It is one of my favorite fruits in the winter months.
 But I must admit, I hadn’t cooked with them much.
-I had this one delicious appetizer in my arsenal: Pear and Brie Quesadillas (My family went nuts for them one Christmas and they have stayed in regular rotation ever since.)
-But I really wanted to try them in other dishes.
+I had this one delicious appetizer in my arsenal: Pear and Brie Quesadillas (My family went nuts for them one Christmas and they have stayed in regular rotation ever since.) but I really wanted to try them in other dishes.

 I got some great inspiration after looking around and tried about a dozen different uses.
 Everything from sauces to dessert and some interesting things like a topping for steak…you heard me, steak!
 I’ve included just the best pear recipe links in this post.
 Those are the ones that drew claps from friends and family.
 The others, well, let’s not talk about those!!!
 You win some, you lose some.
 This whole experiment turned into one delicious, never ending “taste” after “taste”.

 I have worked with Asian pears in the past but mostly as an addition to a sauce or marinade like in my Korean Beef Bulgogi Wraps.
 The sweetness of the grated pear added just a fabulous balance to the heat in the dish.
 So, I guess I lied…I have two dishes that I make a lot that use pears although in that recipe, the pear isn’t the star!
 It may not be the star but it definitely has an award winning supporting role so I’ve included it on my list of favs.
 No matter what recipes you try, I think you are going to look at pears a little differently from now on.
 They are really underrated and deserve a spot in your menu planning.
-These recipes will get you started.,
+These recipes will get you started.

 With no further introduction, here are my top six Pear Recipes (At least so far!) for January: